hipstersmoothie/sketchmine/src/validate/README.md

 In a separate terminal window run `npm run build:dev -- --part="sketch-validator"` to start the Sketch validator.
 The build is always retriggered as soon as a file is updated and saved.
 To check if all **ts-lint** and **compiler** rules pass run `npm run lint`.

+To display the help page run `node dist/sketch-validator -h`.
+It will give you an overview of all possible command line arguments that are needed for the validator.

 To validate a given Sketch file open a new terminal window and run `node dist/sketch-validator --file="path/to/file.sketch"`.
 The default validation environment is `global` (see all environments below).
-You can change it by adding `ENVIRONMENT=<env-name>` to the command above.
+You can change it by adding `ENVIRONMENT=<env-name>` or passing an environment with the command-line args to the command above.
 Enable the debug mode by adding `DEBUG=true`.

 ```sh
 ENVIRONMENT=product DEBUG=true node dist/sketch-validator --file="tests/fixtures/fixtures-testfile.sketch"